githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 ## What is the audit command
 In this section we’ll be going over the basics of the ```audit``` command with GitHub Actions Importer.

-The ```audit``` command fetches all of the pipelines defined in a specified scope of the existing CI/CD environment, attempts a conversion of these pipelines to their equivalent workflow, and write a summary report with statistics gathered from the audit.
+The ```audit``` command fetches all of the pipelines defined in a specified scope of the existing CI/CD environment, attempts a conversion of these pipelines to their equivalent workflow and writes a summary report with statistics gathered from the audit.
 It is designed to help analyze the complexity of a potential migration, which can be used to formulate a migration plan.

 Running an audit on the command line will look something like this:
 ```